errata-ai/vale-action/README.md

 ### `vale_flags` (default: "")

 Space-delimited list of flags for the Vale CLI.
+To see a full list of available flags, run `vale -h`.

 ```yaml
 with: